rupertbenbrook/Phazed.GuardClauses/README.md

 ===================

-A simple project that implements guard clauses to validate the values of method arguments, and throw the appropriate ArgumentException is they are not valid.
+A simple project that implements guard clauses to validate the values of method arguments, and throw the appropriate ArgumentException if they are not valid.

 Each gaurd clause follows the pattern:
 ```C#